 - c.
-Neighbourhood parks should be no smaller than 1 hectare and no larger than 4.85 hectares (2.50-12 acres) in size. - d.
-Neighbourhood parks should be located: - centrally in areas that maximize 400 metre access, on or near a collector road and be supported by adjacent transit stops; or - 2. where deemed appropriate, adjacent to a significant waterbody or landform. - e.
-Neighbourhood parks should provide 33 per cent (/3rd) of the parks perimeter with street frontage to maximize visibility within the neighbourhood.
+Neighbourhood parks should be no smaller than 1 hectare and no larger than 4.85 hectares in size. - d.
+Neighbourhood parks should be located: - 1. centrally in areas that maximize 400 metre access, on or near a collector road and be supported by adjacent transit stops; or - 2. adjacent to a significant water body or landform, where deemed appropriate. - e.
+Neighbourhood parks should have a minimum 33 per cent (one third) of the parks' perimeter with street frontage to maximize visibility within the neighbourhood.